johnsoncheng/.plan/README.md

 2. Mobile applications need to allow deep-linking so the responsive web download link can open the right application based on the platform
 3. Signed and Audio-Described downloads should work across platforms
 4. Rationalise download rights across platform
+5. Build using a cross-platform native framework such as Xamarin to create re-usable download components across mobile and PC

 Open Source
 -----------